priyamathew/grocerylist/readme.md

-grocerylist

-<h1> My grocery list program </h1>
+<h1> My Grocery List program </h1>

-This is my first little program in Ruby so it's pretty basic just tracks a grocery list.
+This is my first little program in Ruby so it's pretty basic - it just tracks a grocery list.

-Main features
+<h2> Main features </h2>

 <h4> Add and Remove items from list </h4>